-19, Battle between Kearsarge and Alabama, 1864.
+19, Battle between Kearsarge and Alabama, 1861.

-27, Battle of Gaines Mills, 1862.
+17, Battle of Gaines Mills, 1862.

-X. All Divisions are requested to take action at Division Encampments on the report of the "Committee to prepare a button-hole decoration."
-The Committee have produced something which it is hoped will be adopted at the Washington Encampment and last as long as the Order of Sons of Veterans.
-The proper procedure at Division Encampments would be to instruct the delegation to the National Encampment as to the approval or otherwise of the Committee's recommendation.
+Al Di lo s are requested to take action at Division Encampments on the report of the "Committee to prepare a button-hole decoration" The Committee have produced something which it is honed will be adopted at the Washington Encampment and last as long the Order of Sons of Veterans.
+The proper procedure at Division Encampments would be to instruct the delegation to the Nation !
+Encampment as to the approval or otherwise of the Committee's recommendation.

-Attention is directed to the reports of Camp Patriotic XI.
-Instructors.
-These should have been made at the end of 1914. thus enabling Division Patriotic Instructors to make their consolidated reports before Division Encampments.
-The reports of all Division Patriotic Instructors should be in the hands of National Patriotic Instructor George W. Penniman, of Mattapan, Mass., on or before the first of July.
+Attention i dir cted to the reports of Camp Patriotic XI. r ctor The e should have be n made at the end of 1914. thus en hli Division Patriotic Instructors to make their consolidated orts before Division Encampants.
+The reports of all Division Patriotic Instru tors uld be the hands of National Patriotic Instructor George W. Penniman, of Mattapan, Mass, on or before the first of July.

 XII.
-Division Encampments have been held in the follow-
+Division Encampments have been held in the following Divisions, resulting in the election of the following brothers:

-ing Divisions, resulting in the election of the following brothers: Nebraska-Commander, R. G. Strother, Columbus; Secretary, H. B. Reed, Columbus.
+Netraska Commander, R. G. Strother, Columbus; Secretary, H B Reed, Columbus.